com-lihaoyi/scalatags/Readme.md

 DOM Backend
 ===========
-Although Scalatags was original a HTML-String generation library, it now ships with an additional backend that runs only on ScalaJS, available by replacing
+Although Scalatags was originally a HTML-String generation library, it now ships with an additional backend that runs only on ScalaJS, available by replacing

 ```scala
 import scalatags.Text._